gorango/flowcraft/docs/guide/advanced-guides/middleware.md

 ## What is Middleware?

-A middleware is a function that sits between the `Flow` orchestrator and the `Node` it is about to execute.
+A middleware is a function that sits between the `Executor` and the `Node` it is about to execute.
 It receives the node's arguments and a `next` function.
 The middleware can perform actions before calling `next()` to proceed with the node's execution, and after `next()` returns to process the result.

 This is conceptually similar to middleware in web frameworks like Express or Koa.